Enter some details about you and your home (doesn’t take long at all). We’ll do all the hard work, finding the quotes and prices that suit you.

-Compare quotes from some of the UK's most reputable buildings insurers and weigh up which one is right for you.
+Compare quotes from some of the UK's most reputable buildings insurers.

 Buildings insurance is one of the two main types of home insurance and covers the cost of repairing or rebuilding the structure of your property if it’s damaged or destroyed due to fire,

 flooding or theft.
 Buildings insurance is often sold as part of a combined home insurance policy that also includes home contents insurance.